World News | India, Pak Should Resolve Kashmir Issue Peacefully Through Talks: China | LatestLY

 “On the issue of Kashmir, China's position is clear and consistent.
 This is an issue leftover from history between India and Pakistan.
 And this is also a shared view of the international community,” she told a Pakistani journalist here.

-“Three years ago, actually we already stated that there should be restraint and prudence by the relevant parties, especially parties that should avoid taking unilateral actions to change the status quo or to escalate tensions,” Hua said.
+“We stated back then that parties concerned need to exercise restraint and prudence.
+In particular, parties should avoid taking actions that unilaterally change the status quo or escalate tensions,” Hua said.

-“We call on both parties to resolve the dispute through dialogue and consultation peacefully for the region to remain peaceful and stable,” she said.
+“We call on both India and Pakistan to peacefully resolve the dispute through dialogue and consultation,” she said.

 India has previously emphasised that matters related to the Union Territory of Jammu & Kashmir are entirely the internal affairs of India.